LisaHackett97/MS1-Dog-Daycare/README.md

 ## Future Features
 - Modal pop up when form submitted.
 - Gallery: Images are clickable and recommendation pop up when each clicked.
+- Contact Form: Make reason for booking (radio items) required so that user must select one option.

 [Back to table of contents](#table-of-contents)